How Brunel Built Bridges, Railways & Steamships Without Email

-Isambard Kingdom Brunel was the Steve Jobs of the 1800s, pioneering modern railways and metal steamships that could cross the Atlantic.
+Isambard Kingdom Brunel was the Elon Musk of the 1800s, pioneering modern railways and metal steamships that could cross the Atlantic.
 His list of achievements is more than impressive and he is rightly considered one of the greatest engineers who ever lived.
 Brunel lived in interesting times where he witnessed the development of the postal service and the electric telegraph but for most of his business communication he relied on paper messages hand carried by messengers -- just like people did until the 1980s.

 Until email went mainstream businesses relied mostly on paper messages carried by mail room employees who walked around the offices, collecting and delivering mail several times a day.
 An internal memo left in your outbox would be in someone else's inbox within a few hours at most.
 This might sound slower than email if you consider only the delivery time, but in any communication you have to also consider the overall time between sending a message and getting a reply, In theory you could get a reply to your email in seconds, but take a look at your inbox now and ask yourself how many messages you will answer in less than half a day.
 It is quite likely that your actual performance is not really much better than in Brunel's day.